• Skip to primary navigation

 Prepare Baking Pan

-• Very lightly grease bottom and sides of an 8-inch cake pan with coconut oil.
+• Very lightly grease the bottom and sides of an 8-inch cake pan with coconut oil.
+Fit the bottom with a round piece of parchment paper.

 Prepare Mango Slices

-• Start by holding mango upright with narrow end facing you.
-Slice straight down from top along center seed to shave off the two fat cheeks.
-Use a large spoon or thin edged glass to scoop out flesh from mango peel.
+• Start by holding 4 average-sized mangoes upright with the narrow end facing you.
+Slice straight down from the top along the center seed to shave off two fat cheeks.
+Use a large spoon or thin-edged glass to scoop out the flesh from the mango peel.

-• Peel remaining mango on seed and set aside to save for blended or frozen treats.
+• Peel the remaining mango flesh from the seeds and set aside to save for blended or frozen treats.

-• Place scooped mango halves with flat side on cutting board.
-Slice into ½ inch wide pieces.
+• Place scooped mango halves with the flat sides on a cutting board.
+Slice into ½-inch wide pieces.

 • Remove any small end pieces.
 Add them to the other odd pieces.
 You will have two piles of mango now, the pretty, even slices and the odd shapes to save for other recipes.